acornjs/acorn-static-class-features/README.md

 This is a plugin for [Acorn](http://marijnhaverbeke.nl/acorn/) - a tiny, fast JavaScript parser, written completely in JavaScript.

 It implements support for static class features as defined in the stage 3 proposal [Static class features](https://github.com/tc39/proposal-static-class-features).
-The emitted AST follows [an ESTree proposal](https://github.com/estree/estree/pull/180).
+The emitted AST follows the [ESTree experimental Class Features design](https://github.com/estree/estree/blob/master/experimental/class-features.md).

 ## Usage